Pivotal Cloud Foundry® (PCF) Redis All Versions

 - Run 'monit start all'

 If you are not sure what the GUID of the instance being de-provisioned is, you will have to get a list of all the GUIDs related to your Redis service instances.
-Running 'cf services' will give you a list of all services.
-From here for each 'shared-vm redis' service, run 'cf the-service-name --guid' to obtain the GUID of the instance.
+Running 'cf services' will give you a list of all the services.
+For each 'shared-vm redis' service, run 'cf the-service-name --guid' to obtain the GUID of the instance.
 Compare the list of GUIDs to those on the disks to see the GUID that does not have a matching service instance.